Hidden agenda behind 130th Constitution Amendment Bill, no logic for its introduction: J'khand CM

 "The Centre frames laws granting immunity to the CEC and ECs from any legal action for decisions taken while in office, which is nowhere in the world," Soren said.

-Half of the country's population is made to believe BJP's propaganda, he asserted.
+Half of the country's population is made to believe BJP's propaganda, he said and alleged that in the name of tribals, only “propaganda politics” was underway.

+Soren also referred to the unveiling of multi-crore projects by Prime Minister Narendra Modi on the anniversary of tribal icon Birsa Munda from Khunti, saying “the results are yet to come”.

+"We had invited President Droupadi Murmu for Birsa Munda's anniversary programme, but that was declined, and instead, the PM unveiled several projects for upliftment of tribals on the occasion... however, nothing translated into reality," he said.

 "The prime minister is busy monitoring mines auction in Jharkhand, while tribals reel under acute poverty and suffer from various deformities due to excavation of minerals like uranium here," the CM claimed.